HSV Dealer Team: 2006 co-driver swap

 For the endurance races in 2006, the HSV Dealer Team and the Holden Racing Team swapped drivers, primarily to split Tander and Kelly who were both in contention for the championship (being 1st and 2nd at that point).
 Tander joined Mark Skaife at HRT while Todd Kelly rejoined the team.
 A loophole in the regulations allowed the drivers to terminate their contracts with their respective teams.
 However while Kelly would finish second at both Sandown and Bathurst, Tander only managed twenty-seventh at Sandown and did not finish at Bathurst.
 The loophole was later closed.

 Demise and legacy

 At the end of 2008 John Kelly announced he would end his association with Walkinshaw Performance and establish Kelly Racing, with preparation handled by Perkins Engineering.
 The new team expanded to four cars and featured both Kelly brothers driving in the same team for the first time.
-The team continues to this day, and partnered with Nissan for their return to the category in 2013.
+The team continued to run Holden Commodore's, until partnering with Nissan for their return to the category in 2013.
+Unfortunately this association only lasted until 2019, the team continued as Kelly racing and ran the Nissan Altima's for that year under licence before downsizing to two cars and swapping to Ford Mustangs for 2020.
+In January 2021 Stephen Grove bought a 50% stake in the team and it was renamed Kelly Grove Racing, he would end up buying the remaining 50% 6 months later though and so for 2022 the team would become known as Grove Racing and the Kellys involvement seized.

 Walkinshaw Performance decided to continue to race four cars, forming Walkinshaw Racing in 2009 to complement the HRT entries.
 Dumbrell remained with the Walkinshaw operation for 2009, joined by former HSV Dealer Team endurance co-driver David Reynolds.
 Walkinshaw Racing folded after the 2015 season as the operation downsized to two cars.